-We continue to support Zhuravichi by providing training for staff, sending humanitarian aid, taking the children for a Sanatorium holiday every summer and by sponsoring some extra carers to work with the most disabled children.
+We continue to support Zhuravichi by providing training or educational visits for staff, sending volunteers to work with the children on a Sanatorium holiday every summer and by sponsoring some teachers to work with disabled teenagers and young adults

-In 2004 we helped to move several children from Zhuravichi to Rechitsa Boarding School, where they have a better education and more opportunities to develop.
+In 2004 we helped to move several children from Zhuravichi to Rechitsa Boarding School, where they received a better education and more opportunities to develop.

 We created access into Special School No 5 so that children in wheelchairs would have the chance to attend school instead of being taught at home.
 In 2004 we opened the Mayflower Centre, the first overnight respite care centre in Belarus, which supports some 60 families with disabled children.

 Our care for these children does not stop when they turn 18; we support adults with disabilities as they move on from children’s institutions to adult institutions.